PrabhanjanJois/Hacker-news-infinte-scroll-variant-2-cc/README.md

 # Assignment-3 Variant-2.
-## Hacker News With Infinite Scroll.
+## Hacker News With Infinite Scroller.

 Hacker news application was given has the 3rd Assignment.
 In Variant 2 the problem statement was to implement infinte scroll bar for hacker news app.
 I have implemented this by referring youtube and other developmental websites, Learnt how to implement infinite scroll in react and found it intersting.